vrunm/Bike_Sharing_Demand/README.md

 **Comparing the MSE and R<sup>2</sup> values for the different models:**
 It can be seen that the Random Forest Regressor Model performs the best.
-Using the Random Forest Regressor model given several time and weather considerations for the day we are able to predict the no of bikes that will rented on a particular day.
+Using the Random Forest Regressor model given several time and weather considerations for the day we are able to predict the no of bikes that will be rented on a particular day.